- Most people don’t receive a bill from Medicare for their Part A and Part B premiums.

 - Qualifying Individual (QI) program.
 The QI program helps you pay Part B premiums if you don’t qualify for Medicaid.

-- Qualified Disable and Working Individual (QDWI) program.
+- Qualified Disabled and Working Individual (QDWI) program.
 The QDWI program helps pay Medicare Part A premiums.

 - Extra Help.
 The Extra Help program offers assistance paying your Part D drug coverage premiums.